 In accounting for share-based compensation awards, the Company follows the accounting guidance for equity-based compensation, which requires that the Company measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 The cost associated with stock options is estimated using the Black-Scholes option-pricing model.
-The cost associated with restricted stock or restricted stock units is measured based on the number of shares granted and the closing price of the Company's common stock on the grant date, subject to continued employment.
-The cost of equity instruments is recognized in the consolidated statements of income on a straight-line basis (net of estimated forfeitures) over the period during which an employee is required to provide service in exchange for the award.
-Also, excess tax benefits realized are reported as a financing cash inflow.
+The cost associated with restricted stock units is measured based on the number of shares granted and the closing price of the Company's common stock on the grant date, subject to continued employment.
+The cost of equity instruments is recognized in the consolidated statements of income on a straight-line basis over the period during which an employee is required to provide service in exchange for the award.

-The Black-Scholes option pricing model requires the input of subjective assumptions including the expected volatility of the underlying stock and the expected holding period of the option.
+The Black-Scholes option-pricing model requires the input of subjective assumptions including the expected volatility of the underlying stock and the expected holding period of the option.
 These subjective assumptions are based on both historical and other information.
 Changes in the values assumed and used in the model can materially affect the estimate of fair value.

-The following summarizes the Black-Scholes option pricing model assumptions used to derive the weighted average fair value of the stock options granted during the periods noted.
+The following summarizes the Black-Scholes option-pricing model assumptions used to derive the weighted average fair value of the stock options granted during the periods noted.

-Years Ended March 31, 2 016 2015 2014 Weighted average risk free interest rate 1.73% ı 1.75% 1.88% Weighted average expected holding period (years) 5.76 5.01 5.89 Weighted average expected volatility 46.84% 1 46.02% 48.15% Weighted average expected dividend yield - - - Weighted average fair value of options granted \$ 14.14 \$ 9.65 \$ 5.16
+Years Ended March 31, 2017 2016 2015 Weighted average risk free interest rate 1.3 9% 1.73% 1.75% 6 Weighted average expected holding period (years) 5.8 4 5.76 5.01 Weighted average expected volatility 47.4 2% 46.84% 46.02% 6 Weighted average expected dividend yield - - - Weighted average fair value of options granted \$ 13.0 9 \$ 14.14 \$ 9.65